Caleb-Balboni/PROJECT-MBTA/README.md

 ```
 If you notice I actually write two seperate times to two seperate blocks, I am going to leave this reasoning ambiguous, and is something you should figure out on your own.

+## Conclusion

+Thats really all their is to it.
+In total I spent about 60 dollars on materials, and with about a month of research I can basically change anything I want about MBTA T cards, including the amount of money on the card.
+This is a critical design flaw, and something that must be addressed by the MBTA.
+It should not be this essay to exploit I critical system within the MBTA.

+**Potential steps to address this issue**
+1. Firstly the MBTA must move away from having the "truth" of the card, stored on the card itself.
+This type of information is sensitive and should only be stored on a centralized data base.
+2. If the first step is to complex, there should be more complex analysis of the card whenever it is tapped.
+Simple tests such as checking the transaction history against the current value stored on the card would significantly increase the difficulty of exploiting these cards.
+Additionally, making the checksum more unique to the individual card would be a step in the right direction that would further complicate the process of hacking the card.

+ **THE END**